slackmage/Awesome-Job-Hunting/README.md

    - Offers flexibility but requires more design skill[6].

 ### Microsoft Word, InDesign, Photoshop, Canva, Visme, Venngage, Biteable, EasyPrompter:
-   - These programs offer a range of options for creating resumes, from simple text documents to more graphic-intensive designs[8].
+   - These programs offer a range of options for creating resumes, from simple text documents to more graphic-intensive designs.

 # Preparing for interviews